DarioASP/DarioASP/README.md

 Hi!, I'm Darío

 I'm a Robotics and Digital Systems Engineering student at ITESM Puebla.
-I love coding, especially when it involves hardware, logic challenges, or competitive programming.
+I love coding, especially when it involves hardware.

 ⚙️ Interests: